 This might seem hard to defend, but it isn't.
 Jesus said,

-When individuals are doing God’s will as they understand it, and when it is also something they wish to do, they are not doing God’s will.
-As an example, take a minister seeking to become a pastor receives multiple offers from different churches in the area.
+When individuals are doing God's will as they understand it, and when it is also something they wish to do, they are not doing God's will.
+For instance, a minister who seeks to become a pastor receives multiple offers from different churches in the area.
 He sits down and prayfully considers which of them God would have him accept.
 He then ponders them and selects one that pleases him.
 He has only done his own will.
 The will of God has not been done.

 Jesus's statement that his purpose in coming down to Earth was to do God's will implies that God's will was not being done on Earth, that no one prior to Jesus had never done it on Earth.
 If someone had already done it, or if people were already doing it on Earth, then why would God have needed to send Jesus to do it?